dorkodu/sage/paper/5 -- Introspection.md

 #### `*`

- — any user-defined Entity type.
+ — Available for any user-defined Entity type.

 #### Attributes